J-PAL Health Care Delivery Innovation Competition

 Week of April 23, 2018 - Applicants notified

-On Thursday, January 25th at 12:00pm Eastern, J-PAL North America will host a webinar to provide additional information about the Health Care Delivery Innovation Competition, review the application process, and answer questions.
-To participate in our webinar, please sign up here.
-The webinar will be recorded and posted here after January 25.
+On Thursday, January 25th, J-PAL North America hosted a webinar to provide additional information about the Health Care Delivery Innovation Competition, review the application process, and answer questions.
+The webinar and slides are available here.

 Download a two-page overview of the initiative.